canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 A warranty is an assurance by a vendor that a product will operate as promised and without any defect.
 A warranty can also include assurances that a product is free of legal encumbrances, such as unlicensed intellectual property that may be owned by third parties (i.e., a warranty of non-infringement).
 Depending on the terms of the warranty, when a product does not fulfill the assurances, the customer can request that the vendor fix the product, refund the customer and/or provide monetary compensation.

-Given the typical lack of a warranty in a OSS licence, it becomes more imperative for a business or government organization to secure external support contracts.
-A OSS support services business familiar with the software can help resolve any issues and, importantly, directly patch any bugs that crop up.
+Given the typical lack of a warranty in an OSS licence, it becomes more imperative for a business or government organization to secure external support contracts.
+An OSS support services business familiar with the software can help resolve any issues and, importantly, directly patch any bugs that crop up.

 Some support services businesses also help mitigate the risks that can arise due to the lack of a warranty of non-infringement.
 For example, Red Hat offers customers the [Red Hat Open Source Assurance Program](https://www.redhat.com/en/about/open-source-assurance) and Canonical provides the [Ubuntu Advantage Assurance](https://www.ubuntu.com/legal/ubuntu-advantage/assurance).
 Both of these programs provide services to replace any portion of their respective Linux distributions (Red Hat and Ubuntu) that turn out to infringe intellectual property rights of other parties.
 Additionally, these programs also offer to indemnify customers against any lawsuits they face as a result of any such intellectual property infringements.